Scottsdale vacation rentals

 Desert living comes with an air of sophistication in Scottsdale, with more than 200 area golf courses and 50 luxury spas.
 Located in Arizona’s Sonoran Desert at the bottom of the McDowell Mountains, the city sits in the center of the area’s cultural hubs: a few miles south of Paradise Valley, six miles north of Tempe, about 13 miles northeast of Phoenix, 20 miles southwest of Fountain Hills, less than 20 miles southeast of Glendale, and 30 miles south of the Western town of Cave Creek.
 With upscale dining in North Scottsdale, shopping centers in Kierland Commons, vibrant nightlife in Old Town, and plenty of natural wonders to explore — whether it’s hiking Camelback Mountain or driving the Apache Trail — every Scottsdale experience comes with a distinctly Southwestern flavor.

-When is the best time to stay in a vacation rental in Scottsdale?
+The best time to stay in a vacation rental in Scottsdale

 Old Town Scottsdale